 “Linking provider payments to improved performance by health care providers.
 This form of payment holds health care providers accountable for both the cost and quality of care they provide.
 It attempts to reduce inappropriate care and to identify and reward the best-performing providers.”

-Fortunately, abetted by the rise of technology, we’ve reached the age of efficiency -- even when it comes to navigating the weeds of complex payment systems and dramatic economic scenarios.
-Even when it comes to healthcare, and the world of home care within it.
+Fortunately, with the rise of technology, we’ve reached the age of efficiency even when it comes to healthcare, and the world of home care within it.

-Organizations in the business of delivering care who are prepared for this shift will be the same ones that thrive in a new marketplace.
+Organizations in the business of delivering care that are prepared for this shift will be the same ones that thrive in a new marketplace.

 While the U.S. routinely ranks first in the world in healthcare spending, indicators show that health performance in the country lags well behind other comparable nations.
 So, we spend the most money per capita, but our collective health does not improve over others who spend less.

 Clearly, something needed to change, which gave rise to the value-over-volume idea.
-Today, the future is here and value-based purchasing (VBP), is here to stay.
+Today, the future is here and value-based purchasing (VBP) is here to stay.
+VBP programs are aligning payment with quality care; therefore, organizations will need an effective quality plan that will show measurable improvement in patient outcomes to remain sustainable and thrive.

 In VBP, payment correlates to each provider achieving a suite of defined, measured goals tied to such aspects as quality of care, patient experience, patient outcomes, and resources used.
 Through this model, we can overcome the negative issues associated with FFS.